Township Act of 1798: Township government

-The Act explicitly allowed the town meetings to manage the town by improving common land, pass municipal laws and ordinances, and to maintain the roads.
+The Act explicitly allowed the township meetings to manage the township by improving common land, pass municipal laws and ordinances, and to maintain the roads.
 The people also elected officials for one year: a clerk, tax collector, at least three "freeholders", and a judge.

 Original townships and counties

 In the following list, the 104 original incorporated townships are provided, along with the original 13 counties which they were part of in 1798.
 88 of the original townships still survive.
 Some of the townships are now in different counties.
 The number in the brackets indicate the year the township was originally founded or of its earliest mention.